-Our safeguarding practice places the views of children and young people at the centre of our policy planning and implementation processes.
-This approach ensures that their welfare remains paramount in all we do.
+Good safeguarding practice places the views of children and young people at the centre of policy planning and implementation processes.
+This approach ensures that their welfare remains paramount.

 Adult protection

 Adult protection is part of safeguarding and refers to the activity undertaken to protect adults suffering from, or at risk of significant harm (No Secrets - Statutory guidance (2000), and Social Care Institute for Excellence (2011): Safeguarding Adults at Risk of Harm.